-As you get closer to the shrine, you see the vibrant vermillion columns against the white walls and the Kasuga-zukuri architectural style building.
+As you get closer to the shrine, you see the vibrant vermilion columns against the white walls and the Kasuga-zukuri architectural style building.

 Deities Enshrined at Kasuga Taisha

-The grounds at Kasuga Taisha is not exceptionally large so it doesn’t take long to finish (roughly 1 hour) to walk around.
+The grounds at Kasuga Taisha are not exceptionally large so it doesn’t take long to finish (roughly 1 hour) to walk around.

 As you tour the courtyard, you will start off at the grand Chumon (center gate) and the halls that extend to the east and west.
 The main sanctuary is behind the Chumon and it was closed to the visitors when we visited (not sure if it’s allowed for visitors to enter).

-The halls supported by the vermillion columns are decorated with the signature bronze lanterns hanging from the rafters.
+The halls supported by the vermilion columns are decorated with the signature bronze lanterns hanging from the rafters.

 Although the lanterns are only lit twice a year, Fujinami-no-ya Hall on the west side of the shrine is open to the public and has many lit lanterns inside.
 It lets visitors get a feel what it’s like during the Mantoro festivals with thousands of lit lanterns.

 Even though the shrine has been there since 786, the current building is from around 1863.
 Prior to that, the building was rebuilt every 20 years based on the Shinto custom.

 Around Kasuga Taisha, you can walk around stone paths to many other surrounding shrines such as the Wakamiya Shrine.